Recycled Materials & Resource Consumption: Our Sustainability Initiatives

 Edric Woo: “Once we find fabrics that have the lower-impact quality we’re looking for, then we get excited about the details and try to use those materials, but we still need to test the fabric and see if it will work for us.
 It’s exciting when you find out some test results like it’s a washable fabric, it’s good for pressing, it drapes well, etc. And when that more sustainable fabric looks just as good as a standard option, that’s really exciting!”

-Do you have a favorite lower-impact wedding dress from the Spring 2024 collections?
+Do you have a favorite lower-impact wedding dress from the collections?

 EW: “Aberdeen Vida; the yarn-dyed Elin Mikado fabric falls beautifully and has luxe corset detailing.
 And Hilo Marie, made with a beautiful recycled-content Acer satin; it looks expensive!”